UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_run.rst

            ------------------------------------------------------------------------------------------------

-Load a Python module
+Load a Julia module
 --------------------

 For reproducibility, we recommend ALWAYS loading a specific module instad of using the default version!

-For this course, we recommend using Python 3.9.5
+For this course, we recommend using Julia 1.8.X

 .. tabs::

    .. tab:: UPPMAX

       Go back and check which Python modules were available.
-To load version 3.9.5, do:
+To load version 1.8.5, do:

       .. code-block:: sh

-        $ module load python/3.9.5
+        $ module load julia/1.8.5

-      Note: Lowercase ``p``.
+      Note: Lowercase ``j``.
       For short, you can also use:

       .. code-block:: sh

-         $ ml python/3.9.5
+         $ ml julia/1.8.5

    .. tab:: HPC2N